Critical practice with children and young people

 If you have a disability

 Much of this module is delivered online including the use of a learning guide and a resource bank that includes a variety of articles, documents and links.
-If you use specialist hardware or software to assist you in operating a computer or the internet and have concerns about accessing these types of materials you are advised to talk to the Student Registration & Enquiry Service about support which can be given to meet your needs.
+If you use specialist hardware or software to assist you in operating a computer or the internet and have concerns about accessing these types of materials you are advised to contact us about support which can be given to meet your needs.

 Written transcripts of any audio components and Adobe Portable Document Format (PDF) versions of printed material are available.
 Some Adobe PDF components may not be available or fully accessible using a screen reader.
 Alternative formats of the study materials may be available in the future.